GoogleCloudPlatform/compute-image-tools/daisy/README.md

 5. Automatically cleans up ephemeral workflow resources (the VM and disks).

 Other use-case examples:
-* Image import workflows for images from other virtualization providers.
+* Workflows for importing external physical or virtual disks to GCE.
-* GCE environment deployment
+* GCE environment deployment.
 * Ad hoc GCE testing environment deployment and test running.

 ## Table of contents